Traffic and Weather

 Traffic and Weather is the fourth studio album by the American rock band Fountains of Wayne.
-It was released on Virgin Records in April 2007.
+It was first released on March 28, 2007, in Japan, before it was released elsewhere on April 3, 2007, via Virgin Records.
+The album's lead single "Someone to Love" was released on February 9, 2007.
+The album peaked at number 97 on the Billboard 200.

 Background

 While previous Fountains of Wayne albums saw lead singer Chris Collingwood and bassist Adam Schlesinger write songs separately then arrange them with the rest of the band, initial work on their fourth album saw them trying a new approach in which they wanted to get guitarist Jody Porter and drummer Brian Young more involved by jamming together at Bearsville Studios in Woodstock, New York.
 While it yielded many ideas, it didn't result in any finished songs.
 In the end, "Strapped for Cash" was the only song developed from the Bearsville sessions, as the band reverted to their usual methods.
 However, Collingwood was suffering from depression and alcoholism during the making of the album.
 As a result, he only penned three songs for it — "Fire in the Canyon", "Hotel Majestic" and "Seatbacks and Traytables" — while Schlesinger wrote the rest.
 (In a Lennon/McCartney-like arrangement, the writing of each individual song is still credited to both Collingwood and Schlesinger, even though both in fact write separately.
 However, for this album, the publishing credits tell the story — all songs are published by Schlesinger's company Vaguely Familiar Music, except for Collingwood's contributions, which are published by Collingwood's company Monkey Demon Music.)